Nuclear suppression from coherent $J/\psi$ photoproduction at the Large Hadron Collider: Introduction

 In UPCs, ions in colliding beams interact at large distances between their centers in the transverse plane (large impact parameters) so that strong hadron interactions are suppressed leading to the dominance of long-distance electromagnetic processes induced by ultrarelativistic nuclei, which in the equivalent photon approximation are characterized by fluxes of quasireal photons of high intensity and energy.
 Thus, it gives an opportunity to study photon-nucleus scattering and nPDFs at unprecedentedly high energies~\cite{Baltz:2007kq}.
 In particular, QCD analyses of photoproduction of heavy quarkonia~\cite{Frankfurt:2001db,Guzey:2013xba,Guzey:2013qza} and inclusive and diffractive dijet photoproduction~\cite{Guzey:2018dlm,Guzey:2019kik,Guzey:2016tek} at the LHC provided new information on nuclear gluon and quark distributions at small $x$.

-This work continues and extends our phenomenological studies of nuclear suppression in coherent $J/\psi$ photoproduction on nuclei at the LHC~\cite{Guzey:2013xba,Guzey:2013qza} by including in the analysis all the data available to date on the rapidity $y$ dependence of the cross section of coherent $J/\psi$ photoproduction in Pb-Pb UPCs at $\sqrt{s_{NN}}=2.76$ TeV~\cite{Abbas:2013oua,Abelev:2012ba,Khachatryan:2016qhq} and $\sqrt{s_{NN}}=5.02$ TeV~\cite{Acharya:2019vlb,LHCb:2018ofh}.
+This work continues and extends our phenomenological studies of nuclear suppression in coherent $J/\psi$ photoproduction on nuclei at the LHC~\cite{Guzey:2013xba,Guzey:2013qza} by including in the analysis all the data available to date on the rapidity $y$ dependence of the cross section of coherent $J/\psi$ photoproduction in Pb-Pb UPCs at $\sqrt{s_{NN}}=2.76$ TeV~\cite{Abbas:2013oua,Abelev:2012ba,Khachatryan:2016qhq} and $\sqrt{s_{NN}}=5.02$ TeV~\cite{Acharya:2019vlb,LHCb:2018ofh,Acharya:2021ugn}.
 As a cross-check and reference point at lower energies, we test our results against the data on the mass number $A$ dependence of the cross section of coherent $J/\psi$ photoproduction on fixed nuclear targets (Be, Fe, and Pb) obtained at Fermilab~\cite{Sokoloff:1986bu}.
 Note that it would also be very beneficial to collect high statistics on $J/\psi$ photoproduction in heavy-ion UPCs at RHIC because it would cover the $x$ range of $x \sim 0.015$ at $y=0$ and help to further constrain the results of our analysis, provided the data is enough accurate.
 Expressing our results in terms of the nuclear suppression factor of $S_{Pb}(x)$, we determine $S_{Pb}(x)$ with a good accuracy in a wide range of $x$, $10^{-5} \leq x \leq 0.04$.
-The resulting uncertainties are much smaller than those of nPDFs for these values of $x$, which demonstrates the potential of the LHC data on coherent charmonium photoproduction in Pb-Pb UPCs to provide new constraints on small-$x$ nPDFs and possible signs of saturation of the gluon density.
+The resulting uncertainties are much smaller than those of nPDFs for these values of $x$, which indicates the potential of the LHC data on coherent charmonium photoproduction in Pb-Pb UPCs to provide new constraints on small-$x$ nPDFs and possible signs of saturation of the gluon density.
+We explicitly demonstrate this using the Bayesian reweighting of the discussed UPC data and the EPPS16 and nCTEQ15 nPDFs, whose uncertainties become dramatically reduced.